kununu/testing-bundle/docs/FixturesTypes/options.md

 ## DbOptions

-The class [DbOptions](/src/Test/Options/DbOptions.php) is provided and it implements the `DbOptionsInterface` and also provides a builder pattern.
+The class [DbOptions](/src/Test/Options/DbOptions.php) is provided, and it implements the `DbOptionsInterface` and also provides a builder pattern.

 It extends the `Options` class so all the methods available there are still in this class.

 ```php
 use Kununu\TestingBundle\Test\Options\DbOptions;